Egg Salad

 Egg salad in a white bowl.

 Hard-boiling eggs easy enough as it is, but with hard-boiled eggs widely available for purchase now, I’m out of excuses to not make egg salad.
-Not like I had excuses – I love the stuff!
+Not like I had excuses – I love a good egg salad sandwich!

 Recipe ingredients